lucalves/lucalves/README.md

 ### Some personal things about me:

-- 🌱 I’m currently studying about Flutter and Python.
+- 🌱 I’m currently studying about flutter and python.
-- 🛠 I’m currently working with React, React Native, Firebase and Javascript.
+- 🛠 I’m currently working with react, react native, firebase and javascript.
 - ✍️ I usually contribute to the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) and [github/docs](https://github.com/github/docs) repositories.
 - 📝 I have some articles published on [this repository](https://github.com/lucalves/articles).
 - 📫 You can reach me at my [e-mail](mailto:lcsjalves@gmail.com).